 One day Marulneekki had a terrible stomach ailment like intestinal colic.
 He was administered lot of medicines by the monks in the monastery but all of that was of no avail.
 They read scriptures and chanted mantras to cure him but there was not a bit of improvement in his condition.
 In fact it worsened and he was suffering excruciating pain.
 It was at that time that he suddenly remembered his sister.
 He sent two messengers to his hometown, and they, on reaching there found that she had moved to the nearby Tiru Athikai, went and told her the matter.
 They also said that Dharmasena (Marulneekki) wanted to see her and that she should accompany them.
 However, Tilakavathi, a staunch Shaivite as she was, refused to come to the monastery and told them that if her brother wanted to see her, he should come to her place.

-When Marulneeki (Dharmasena) heard the news, he felt guilty and with the suffering and agony, left the monastery alone in the night and reached his sister’s place the next morning.
+When Marulneeki (Dharmasena) heard the news, he felt guilty and with the suffering and agony, left the monastery alone in the night and reached his sister’s place in a few days with great difficulty.

 On seeing Marulneekki after so many years, the motherly instinct in Tilakavathi would not let her be angry.
 She welcomed him with open arms and was in pain to see him suffer with the stomach ailment.
-She taught him the Panchakshara mantra and after applying the Holy Ash, took him to the presence of Veerattaneswara, the presiding Lord Shiva of Tiru Atikai.
+She taught him the Panchakshara mantra and after applying the Vibhuti, took him to the presence of Veerattaneswara, the presiding Lord Shiva of Tiru Athikai.

-The moment he entered the sanctum sanctorum, there was a transformation in him and he broke into a verse “Kootrayinavaaru” and sang ten verses impromptu.
+The moment he entered the sanctum sanctorum, there was a transformation in him and he broke into a verse “Kootrayinavaaru vilakkagileer” and sang ten verses impromptu.
 He realised then that his stomach ailment had vanished.
 He then heard a divine voice saying “You are Navukkarasar”(King of speech).
-He then travelled to many temples singing verses which are called ‘Thevarams’.
+He then travelled to many Shiva temples singing verses which are called ‘Thevarams’.

 The Jain monks were in the meanwhile very disappointed that their head had left them to embrace Shaivism and therefore, they went to the king and complained about Dharmasena saying that he had pretended to have a stomach ache in order to go back to his religion.
-Navukkarasar was then subjected to many punishments by the king through all of which he came out unscathed.
+Navukkarasar was then subjected to many punishments by the king, through all of which he came out unscathed, including being thrown into the sea tied to a big stone.

 Navukkarasar then travelled to Sirkali to meet Thirugnana Sambandar ( see Thirugnana sambandar story).
 Sambandar was a young boy whereas Navukkarasar was in his fifties.
 However, the moment he saw the divine Sambandar, he prostrated at Sambandar’s feet and Sambandar, lifting him up called him “Appare..”
 (O father!!) from which time Navukkarasar is also known as Appar.